blkqi/gmpd/README.md

 $ node server.js
 ```

-Then access the web interface at [localhost:3000](http://localhost:3000).
+Then access the web interface at [localhost:3000](http://localhost:3000) (or remotely using the server's IP address).

 ### Systemd